 The ephemeral and contingent value of human life can be seen in the abortion epidemic, in which over 60 million unborn babies have been killed in their mothers’ wombs, and sometimes on the abortionist’s table if by some chance they survive the procedure, since 1973.
 These, on any accurate scientific reading of the situation, are the most vulnerable human beings on the planet!

 When I once asked students this in a contemporary moral issues class, one quipped sarcastically, “Well, they aren’t goldfish.”

 But are they persons and therefore members of the moral community?
 And don’t women have a right to control their bodies (the standard response)?

 How does one product nonarbitrary criteria for admission into the moral community in the Third Stage intellectual environment?
 We have only biology to go by: if X has a complete set of human DNA, then X is human; and if X is human then X is a person and a member of the moral community.

 There.
 I’ve done it.
 The roof hasn’t yet caved in, so we can drop the real bombshell.

-If a fetus is human, then we can tell the feminist: it isn’t your body alone, but also the body of your unborn child, a human being whose vulnerability is as close to being absolute as you are ever going to find in this world.
+If a fetus is human, then we can tell the feminist: it isn’t your body alone, but also the body of your unborn child, a human being whose vulnerability is as close to being absolute as you are going to find in this world.

 What we can say is that if the morality of a society is indeed measured by its willingness to institute protections of its most vulnerable members, then ours fails as badly as any form of overt genocidal totalitarianism!

 Materialism as a worldview provides no final social protections, much less intellectual arguments, against simply writing entire populations with human DNA out of the moral community!
-The Nazis did it with the Jews; the Soviets did it with even larger populations that resisted collective farming; American left-liberals do it with the unborn!
+The Nazis did it with the Jews; the Soviets did it with even larger populations that resisted collective farming; American feminists and other left-liberals do it with the unborn!